-- Planning: thinking about how to cope with a stressor and creating a plan of action (e.g., developing action strategies, thinking about what steps to take). - Prioritizing: concentrating fully on the challenge at hand and suppressing other activities (e.g., putting other projects aside). - Positive reframing: construing or reappraising a stressor in positive terms. - Seeking emotional support: seeking moral support, sympathy, or understanding from others. - instrumental seeking advice, support: assistance, or information from others.
+- Planning: thinking about how to cope with a stressor and creating a plan of action (e.g., developing action strategies, thinking about what steps to take). - Prioritizing: concentrating fully on the challenge at hand and suppressing other activities (e.g., putting other projects aside). - Positive reframing: construing or reappraising a stressor in positive terms. - Seeking emotional support: seeking moral support, sympathy, or understanding from others. - Seeking instrumental support: seeking advice, assistance, or information from others.

-CONTACT kellysw@purdue.edu
+CONTACT Dr. Kelly Wilson Professor of Management kellysw@purdue.edu